KensoBI/spc-panel/README.md

 If you have any questions or feedback, you can:

 - Ask a question on the [KensoBI Discord channel](https://discord.gg/cVKKh7trXU).
-- [Send an email](mailto:support@kensobi.com)  to report bugs, issues, and feature suggestions.
+- Create an [issue](https://github.com/KensoBI/spc-panel/issues) to report bugs, issues, and feature suggestions.

 Your feedback is always welcome!